 In some houses, Christmas decorations look like a interior designer did the work.
 Everything from the tree topper to the holiday ornaments to the Christmas lights are draped perfectly around the tree and the Christmas stockings are hung along the mantle.

-At my house, Christmas is less stellar home decor and more “remember when” holiday cheer.
+I don’t know about you, but at my house, Christmas is less stellar home decor and more “remember when” holiday cheer.
 That’s because our tree ornaments are keepsakes from our family vacations.

 My first Christmas tree was covered in perfectly round glass ball ornaments.
 They were part of an ornament set I got on sale for half-price in the after-Christmas sale a year earlier.